martinvillysson/StreamMaster/src/StreamMaster.Docs/streammaster/docs/en/CommandProfiles.md

 - `/usr/bin`
 - `/bin`

-This allows StreamMaster to locate and use common streaming utilities (e.g., `ffmpeg` or custom scripts like `yt.sh`), provided they’re installed in standard system paths.
+This allows StreamMaster to locate and use common streaming utilities (e.g., `ffmpeg` or custom scripts like `yt.sh`), provided they're installed in standard system paths.

 ---